anders-wartoft/LogGenerator/README.md

 Now it's easy to configure the first LogGenerator to send logs to, e.g., Kafka or rsyslog and connect the LogGenerator receiver to accept UDP connections or read from Kafka.
 By sending more data and possibly throttle the data, you can test how much load different parts of the log chain can handle.

+## Improving performance
+First, regexes can be really slow.
+If you want good performance, use the static or counter input module and no headers.
+A good way to improve performance is to create a lot of events in a file or Kafka, with all the bells and whistles of the template regexes and then use that precompiled data in the performance tuning.

+Also, you can batch input and output in mini batches that will sometimes improve the sending and receiving rate.

+`-ib {number of events in each batch}`

+`-ob {number of events in each batch}`

 ## Q&A
 ### Why does my cmd printout have square brackets around every line?
 When using the -o cmd each batch of events will be printed on one line, separated by , and with [] around the batch.
 This behaviour is to illustrate the batch mechanism and will not be present if you write to file with `-o file -on {filename}`.

+### What is a good regex to use with the -i counter module?
+A regex could be `"(\d+)$"` since $ denotes end-of-string.

+Example:

+`java -jar LogGenerator-with-dependencies.jar -i counter -in "Test:" -limit 100000 -o null -s true -gd "(\d+)$"`